The secret to writing a great blog is to tell a great story.

 If your stationery shop is in the right location but doesn’t have enough inventory, you lose.
 If your restaurant is in the right location, but you have the wrong menu, you lose.

-Great bloggers rarely aim at everyone.
+Great stories rarely aim at everyone.
 Target and tell your story to a selected audience.
 Do not target the average people.

 Average people are satisfied.
 Average people are good at ignoring because they are less exploratory.
 Average people have too many polarized points of view.